rbong/envi/README.md

-:vcd | changes active directory to vim's directory :scd | changes active directory to the shell's directory :fcd or space-r | changes the active directory of the shell and vim to vifm's directory l | if it is a directory, opens the directory and calls :fcd. if it is a text file, opens it remotely in vim h | enters the parent directory and calls :fcd
+:vcd | changes active directory to vim's directory :scd | changes active directory to the shell's directory :fcd or space-r | changes the active directory of the shell and vim to vifm's directory l | if the item under the cursor is a directory, opens the directory and calls :fcd. if it is a text file, opens it remotely in vim h | enters the parent directory and calls :fcd
 Ctrl-o | opens the previous directory and calls :fcd Tab | switches the active pane and calls :fcd